algobulls/pyalgotrading/docs/strategies/aroon_crossover.md

 ## Strategy Parameters
 The following parameters can be configured for the strategy:

-- `TIME_PERIOD` The period for which we calculate the Aroon Value
+- `TIME_PERIOD` The period for which we calculate the Aroon Value.

 ## Crossover Calculation